German-Polish Youth Office (GPYO)

 Under the patronage of the presidents of Poland and Germany

-Visiting Berlin in August 2015, the newly appointed president of the Republic of Poland, Andrzej Duda, met with the president of the Federal Republic of Germany, Joachim Gauck, and took over the patronage of the German-Polish Youth Office.
+The president of the Republic of Poland, Andrzej Duda, and the president of the Federal Republic of Germany, Frank-Walter Steinmeier, took over the patronage of the German-Polish Youth Office.

 Council of Polish-German Youth Office